 Folate assists in cell replication as well as the synthesis of mood-boosting neurotransmitters, serotonin, and dopamine.

-Mushrooms contain 22mcg of folate per 100g mushrooms, with the RDI for non-pregnant adults being 400mcg and pregnant women 1000mcg per day, making mushrooms an additional whole food dietary source of folate (5).
+The recommended daily intake (RDI) for non-pregnant adults being 400 mcg and pregnant women 1000 mcg per day, making mushrooms an additional whole food dietary source of folate (5).

-When discussing folate, it is also important to distinguish the difference between folate and folic acid.
+When discussing nutrition information about folate, it is also important to distinguish the difference between folate and folic acid.

 On top of this, for conception, fertility, and pregnancy, folate is a crucial vitamin consumed in high doses to support the rapid cell division that occurs when creating life, in addition to sustaining the mother's iron levels, energy, and wellbeing.

 The role of folate in the body and it’s benefits;

 The nutrition information of vitamin D tells us it is considered a hormone rather than a fat-soluble vitamin.